White Hutchinson white paper

 Back in the early 1980s in Dallas, Texas, Dave Corriveau owned Slick Willy's World of Entertainment that adjoined James "Buster" Corley's restaurant named Buster's.
 They both noticed that customers were going back and forth between their two stores, so one day they decided to cut a hole in the wall between their businesses.
 Sales increased for both, and the formula for Dave & Buster's was born.

-The first Dave & Buster's opened in 1982 in Dallas and is still operating successfully.
-Since then, 31 Dave & Buster's have opened throughout the country.
+The first Dave & Buster’s opened in 1982 in Dallas and is still operating successfully.
+Since then, 49 additional Dave & Buster’s have opened throughout the country.
 They are highly successful, achieving average sales of more than $200 per square foot.
-Even discounting the alcoholic beverage sales, 17% of total revenues, their sales exceed $160 per square foot.
+Even discounting the alcoholic beverage sales, 17% of total revenues, their sales exceed $170 per square foot.
 Many LBEs, especially traditional indoor FECs, are lucky to achieve sales of half that.

-Chuck E. Cheese's is another example of the winning combination of food and entertainment.
-In 1977 Nolan Bushnell created the first Chuck E. Cheese's Pizza Time Theatre in San Jose, California, which combined token-operated rides designed for small children, redemption games, an animatronics show, and that staple of every Stateside kid's diet -- pizza -- into one-stop destinations.
+Chuck E. Cheese’s is another example of the winning combination of food and entertainment.
+In 1977 Nolan Bushnell created the first Chuck E. Cheese's Pizza Time Theatre in San Jose, California, which combined token-operated rides designed for small children, redemption games, an animatronics show, and that staple of every Stateside kid's diet — pizza — into a one-stop destination.

 The restaurant industry looks at CEC as a pizza restaurant or a pizza-and-games concept.
-CEC is the world's 22nd largest restaurant chain and the 5th largest pizza chain based upon 2001 sales.
-Their 2001 revenues were $562 million, 10% higher than in 2000.
-Per-store sales increased 5.09% for the one-year period ending June 30, 2002.
+CEC is the world's 22nd largest restaurant chain and the 5th largest pizza chain based upon sales.
+Their 2007 revenues were $781 million.
 Food, which includes a large part of birthday party revenues, represents 67% of sales, games 30% and merchandise 3%.

 Perhaps the oldest indoor FEC in the country is Enchanted Castle in Lombard, Illinois, a Chicago suburb.
 It started as a restaurant with a few games and a nice party room in 1983 and through a series of expansions has grown to 50,000 square feet.
 Enchanted Castle features a 600-seat sit-down family restaurant with three dining rooms offering food made to order.
 Harold Skripsky, the co-founder and owner of the facility up until 1998, attributes the restaurant as being an essential component of the successful formula.

-There are other examples of successful LBE food and entertainment concepts, including Peter Piper Pizza, Gatti-Lands, Gatti-Towns, Jillian's, and GameWorks.
-In 2001 GameWorks came to the conclusion that one of the reasons their facilities were performing poorly was the lack of a quality F&B component that matched their targeted market, so they rolled out a new concept featuring a destination mid-scale restaurant.
+There are other examples of successful LBE food and entertainment concepts, including Peter Piper Pizza, Jillian’s, and GameWorks.
+In 2001 GameWorks came to the conclusion that one of the reasons their facilities were performing poorly was the lack of a quality F&B component that matched their targeted market, so they have rolled out new concepts featuring a destination mid-scale restaurant which they are continuing to tweak.
 Even Disney has jumped on this bandwagon with ESPN Zone.
-Can McDonald's be far behind?

 The snack bar is dead; long live eatertainment

-If we had our way, the terms "snack bar" and "concession stand" would be banned from the industry's lexicon, an idea originally proposed by Harold Skripsky.
-To put it another way, we believe that entertainment alone is no longer a winning formula; that the future success of LBEs is in the combination of food and fun, or what some people call restaurant-entertainment and we call "eatertainment."
+If we had our way, the terms “snack bar” and “concession stand” would be banned from the industry’s lexicon, an idea originally proposed by Harold Skripsky.
+To put it another way, we believe that entertainment alone is no longer a winning formula; that the future success of LBEs is in the combination of food and fun, or what some people call restaurant-entertainment and is more commonly referred to as eatertainment.
+What we tell our clients is that they need to think of their centers as a restaurant first and an entertainment venue second.

-Our company feels fortunate to be working on several exciting eatertainment projects that will take the concept to the next level for the family market.
-Projections are that one project will achieve a 50/50 mix of F&B/entertainment and achieve a much higher frequency of repeat business than possible for entertainment alone.
+Our company feels fortunate to have worked on a number of exciting eatertainment projects that take the concept to the next level for the family market.

 There's a reason we design our projects this way.
 We know that it's food and beverage, combined with fun, which creates the socialization setting that family and friends are seeking.
 In fact, we'll go so far as to say FOOD without the FUN works (think of all the successful restaurants out there), but FUN without the FOOD doesn't.